The Curious Incident of the Dog

 WARNING: THIS BOOK WILL NOT HELP YOU UNDERSTAND REAL AUTISTICS

 Mark Haddon did not use the word "autism" in his book, let alone claim to portray autism accurately.
+He even spoke publicly against using his book as an autism textbook.
 Certainly, he was not at fault.
 I have nothing against Mark Haddon or his work.
 In fact, I finally understood enough about non-autistic people to enjoy it in 2006.

 However, seeing that the Curious Incident of the Dog in the Night-Time has became very popular, I feel that I must explain why it should not to be taken seriously when many people (including teachers and autism professionals) recommend it as reading material on autism.
 Instead of a fictitious novel, I recommend reading real autism reference books by authors like Dr. Temple Grandin and Donna Williams.
 They have many accurate and useful first-hand insights on autism.